The Royals Express, Sunday, May 5: The Royals Look To Bounce Back

+The Royals Express, Tuesday, July 23: Bobby Witt Jr Nears Cycle In Stellar Performance

-Today's Game: Kansas City will open their series against the Arizona Diamondbacks tomorrow at home.
-Cole Ragans will take the mound for the Royals in the opener, looking to keep momentum alive for the Royals.
-Kansas City currently holds the third wildcard spot and will be looking to climb back even further into the dicision race.
+Today's Game: Kansas City will play the second game of the series against the Diamondbacks tonight.
+They will be looking to win their fifth straight game and continue their climb in the division race.
+Alec Marsh will take the mound for Kansas City against Diamondbacks pitcher Jordan Montgomery.
 The contest is slated to start at 7:10 p.m.
 CT.
 You can watch the game on Bally Sports or MLB.TV (blackouts may apply depending on location).

-Yesterday's Result: Kansas City completed their sweep of the White Sox yesterday in a great display of pitching by Seth Lugo.
+Yesterday's Result: Kansas City beat the Diamondbacks in a blowout 10-4 contest that saw the Royals score in five straight innings.

 In Case You Missed It